Skip to main content

 • ORCID iD of each Author, where available;

-• declaration concerning the use of artificial intelligence tools;
+• Acknowledgments (including declaration concerning the use of artificial intelligence tools);

 2. Main Manuscript File